LineNow

 • Your bookkeeper reconciles an invoice against a PO that was out of date the moment the supplier hit reply.

 This isn't a Shopify flaw so much as a boundary: Shopify is the demand and catalog record, and its PO feature now covers the paperwork competently.
-The supplier conversation — confirmations, shorts, substitutions, price changes, partial shipments across channels like email, WhatsApp, portals, and EDI — is a different layer.
+The supplier conversation — confirmations, shorts, substitutions, price changes, partial shipments across channels like email, WhatsApp, and portals — is a different layer.
 That's the layer LineNow runs beside Shopify: suggested quantities from your actual sales velocity, lead times, and pack sizes; POs sent to each supplier in the channel they actually use; supplier replies parsed into a living purchase order with an audit trail; receiving reconciled against the supplier-confirmed state; and a clean handoff to accounting.
 The deeper architecture argument is in the Shopify procurement layer guide.

 If you're deciding this quarter because of the Stocky deadline: run the native flow for a low-stakes supplier first.
 If your suppliers never change an order, native POs plus Flow alerts may be all you need.
 If your inbox is where order truth actually lives, that's the signal you need the layer.